bebeal/QuickBadUSB/README.md

 3. Install required libraries:
    - Copy all files from `pico/*` in this repository to `CIRCUITPY`
-   - This includes HID libraries and a DuckyScript interpreter (enables running standard DuckyScript payloads on the Pico)<br/>
+   - This includes HID libraries and a DuckyScript interpreter<br/>
    <sub>source: [dbisu/pico-ducky](https://github.com/dbisu/pico-ducky)</sub>

+   **3.1.
+For Pico-W only:**
+   - Copy `pico-w/*` to `CIRCUITPY`
+   - This is just `secret.py` which contains the WiFi SSID and password

 4. Add payload:
    - Create a file named `payload.dd` containing your DuckyScript and copy it to the root of `CIRCUITPY`
-   - **Warning**: If not in setup mode the payload will run immediately
+   - **Warning**: If not in setup mode, the payload will run immediately
-   - Sample non-malicious payloads are available in `payloads/ducky/` compatible with Windows, MacOS, and Linux
+   - Sample payloads are available in `payloads/ducky/`, compatible with Windows and MacOS

 ### Operating Modes